Inwerpsel/use-theme-editor/README.md

     - Investigate impact on React's ability to render concurrently
     - Move local storage out of React this way?
     - Complex state (open groups) vs many keys (open variable controls) vs reducer (theme editor)?
-      - complex state:
+      - complex state (without reducer):
         - pro: less work performed by store, less keys to change detect, stable amount of instances
-        - con: can't replay fine grained, causes more elements to render (same issue as Context)
+        - con: can't replay fine grained, causes more elements to render (same issue as Context), shifts burden to consumer
       - many keys:
         - pro: maximally targeted renders, easy to replay / compare with other states
         - con: need to generate complex key, lists can potentially have thousands of items
       - reducer:
         - pro: components can use dispatched actions (history view), replayable unless semantically impossible
-        - con: more coupled state, hard to detect whether 2 states are equal, replay requires error handling
+        - con: more coupled state, hard to detect whether 2 states are equivalent, replay requires error handling
     - Questions on useResumableReducer
       - How efficient is equality comparison in different cases?
       - How many keys can a store have before any significant impact on performance?